-Denver Environmental Health (DEH) inspects and regulated marijuana food and infused product facilities consistent with other food facilities in Denver using the Denver Food Establishment Regulations.
+Denver Department of Public Health and Environment (DDPHE) inspects and regulates marijuana food and infused product facilities consistent with other food facilities in Denver using the Denver Food Establishment Regulations.

 Pesticide use and application is under the authority of the Colorado Department of Agriculture.

 Off-label pesticides use is a violation of State law, and residues in marijuana products are considered a public health risk.
 Marijuana businesses should take all measures necessary to prevent contaminated product from reaching consumers.

 DDPHE’s public health enforcement approach for cannabis aligns with other industries regulated by the department.
 Under this approach, cannabis products found with contamination such as unapproved pesticide residues, elevated yeast/mold levels, mycotoxins, pests, etc., may be condemned by DDPHE and ordered destroyed.